 There are many ways to add rustic, cottage-style charm to a bathroom, but there’s none better than using natural, weathered wood.
 There’s something about the sight of aged, graying wood that speaks of hominess on a fundamental, almost subconscious level.
 Why?
 Maybe because most cottage-style homes in this country are older ones, and weathered wood speaks to a kindred sense of elegant decay.
 Maybe it’s old picnic benches, your uncle’s deck, or your grandma’s kitchen table.
 Whatever it is, it’s a feeling that’s pretty deeply ingrained.
 So if you want to get a relaxed, slightly aged, maybe slightly vintage cottage style bathroom, you really can’t beat weathered wood bathroom vanities to do the job.

 By itself, wood is a powerful design material.
 Sure, most bathroom vanities are made of wood in some form or another, but solid wood vanities are relatively rare.
 The vast majority of wood bathroom vanities are made with whatever’s available.
 That means that while they might have the structural integrity, strength, and durability of wood, they don’t really do much to showcase the material.
 More still are made of MDF or plywood, both of which have their place, of course, but neither can be made to look like the real deal.
-If you want a truly rustic vanity, you’ve got to opt for a bathroom vanity like this Providence vanity from James Martin – one made of real wood that’s selected and finished to highlight the wood grain.
+If you want a truly rustic vanity, you’ve got to opt for a bathroom vanity like this Toby vanity from Sagehill Designs – that’s either made out of solid wood, or at the very least has real wood veneers designed to highlight the wood grain.

 Browse James Martin Bathroom Vanities: